maelys-mcardle/snowflake/README.md

 ./snowflake --print your-code-file.sn
 ```

-If you run into issues, use the `--debug` option on the code.
-It will give more
+If your Snowflake program isn't parsed or executed as expected, you can use
-information about how the interpreter understood the code, and what it was running.
+the `--debug` option.
+This will give in-depth information about what the interpreter
-You do not need the debug build of the interpreter to use this flag:
+is doing at each step.
+You do not need the debug build of the interpreter to
+use this flag:
 ```
 ./snowflake --print --run --debug your-code-file.sn
 ```